 A good workspace should have everything you need, and also be set up in a way that facilitates a good workflow.
 Make sure all your equipment is present, easily accessible, and in an organised setup.
 Check there’s enough room for you and other baristi to operate comfortably.
 A poor environment can slow us down, both when we brew and as we push our boundaries.

 Oh, and don’t get complacent!
-Keep an eye out for new accessories and equipment that could help you develop as a barista—but make sure not to just cram them into your workspace.
+Keep an eye out for new accessories and equipment that could help you develop your barista career.
+Make sure not to just cram them into your workspace.
 Reorganise the whole area if need be, so as to ensure your new tools help you rather than add stress and discomfort.
 And remember, there’s always room for improvement!

 A professional setup—always clean and ready!
 Credit: @shaunthecoffeeguy